softworkz/embyuserwiki/Emby-Connect.md

 ### Sending an Invitation

 Inviting a friend is easy.
-Open the server dashboard and navigate to **Users**.
-Then in the **Guests** section, click the + button to invite a new guest.

-You'll be prompted to enter their Emby username or email address.
-If they don't have one yet that's ok, simply enter their email address and they'll be sent an invitation to signup.

-For a detailed guide on inviting a guest, see [Guests](Guests).
+Just follow the instructions [here]{Users}.

 ## Does This Mean My Streaming is Passing Through the Cloud?